 To complete the meal, you can also make our Copycat Olive Garden Breadsticks—so soft, chewy, and addicting.

-Cooking the asiago cream sauce and the pasta separately to make this garlic alfredo pasta.
+the ingredients for asiago garlic pasta sauce and Cooking the asiago cream sauce to make this garlic alfredo pasta.

 Key Ingredients